 The plugin is available for free.
-But there’s a premium version too, which starts at $97/year for a single site.
+But there’s a premium version too, which starts at $124/year for a single site (or just $49/yr when they’re running a deal).
 This entitles you to premium support, additional Google Analytics options, a video SEO module and social media integration.

 For those who keep watch on website performance, you’ll be happy that All in One has a modular structure.
 This way you can turn off features you don’t need and prevent unnecessary drag on performance.
 You’ll also have more control over technical details by way of asking search engines not to index or follow or exclude some areas from your sitemap.